Quantum dot laser

 In development are colloidal quantum dot lasers, which would use quantum confinement to change the optical properties of the semiconductor crystals (≤ 10 nm in diameter) through solution-based rearrangements of quantum dots.
+Self-assembly of colloidal quantum dots into microsized supraparticle aggregates has demonstrated lasing through the whispering-gallery modes that arise at the spherical boundary.
+These quantum dot lasers have proven to be recyclable, with high performance at thresholds as low as 100 μJ·cm-2.